 Even though potassium hydroxide is considered a hazardous substance, it’s also known as lye – something commonly found in soaps, including castile soaps and the homemade soap recipe Kristy shared earlier this year.
 Potassium hydroxide is a typical ingredient in cleaning products, and it’s also used medically to diagnose fungal infections.

 So … is it safe?
 Yes!
 Murphy Oil Soap is a LOT safer than many cleaners sold today.
+(It’s received a C in the Environmental Working Group Guide to Healthy Cleaning, which surprisingly is a safer ranking than most cleaners on store shelves.)
 It’s biodegradable and free of phosphates, ammonia, and bleach.
 Plus, it’s made with naturally-derived ingredients.
 If you have stringent safety standards, though, and want to avoid lye you’ll have to stick to natural staples like vinegar, baking soda, and lemons.

 Interestingly, many floor care professionals say that Murphy Oil Soap should not be used to clean hardwood floors.
 Instead, a mixture of a gallon of warm water and a half cup of white vinegar is the best cleaner.
 Who knew that something so simple and cheap is really the most effective?

 While I’ll start washing my hardwood floors with vinegar and water, I’m definitely keeping my bottle of Murphy Oil Soap for other cleaning jobs.
 I enjoy reminiscing while cleaning … but most importantly, I think it’s safe enough for my family and home.